 - The cheese sauce is luxuriously velvety, creamy, and cheesy.

-Forget the veggie tray or mashed cauliflower, this is how I’ll be bringing cauliflower to the table this season!
+Forget the veggie tray or been-there-mash, this is how I’ll be bringing cauliflower to the table this season.

-This cauliflower mac and cheese is the PERFECT low carb pasta version of traditional mac and cheese, with a fraction of the carbs and an added dose of veggies.
+This baked cauliflower mac and cheese is the PERFECT pasta substitute for traditional mac and cheese, with a fraction of the carbs and an added dose of veggies.

 My #1 reason for loving this recipe?
 There are 43 g carbs in mac and cheese per serving.
-And in this recipe?
+In this recipe?
 There are 6g.
 Even if you aren’t a low carb eater, you know that’s pretty cool…

 Cauliflower Mac and Cheese Tutorial Video